tomcritchlow/tomcritchlow.github.io/consulting.md

 I've worked with startups such as **Olapic**, **Fundera** and **Seatgeek** as an advisor - whether as interim CMO, strategy consultant or helping to build the marketing team from scratch.

-Because of my deep knowledge of SEO, content marketing and business strategy I've also worked with marketing agencies such as **Distilled** and **Seige Media** as a strategy consultant and business advisor helping to build teams and processes to drive growth.
+Because of my deep knowledge of SEO, content marketing and business strategy I've also worked with marketing agencies such as **Distilled** and **Siege Media** as a strategy consultant and business advisor helping to build teams and processes to drive growth.

 --